m-reza-rahman/java-on-app-service/README.md

 * Deploying a Spring Framework application using Tomcat on App Service.
 The [tomcat](/tomcat) folder shows how this is done.

 ## To Do
-* Get it working on latest Spring Boot and Hibernate.
 * Get it working on Tomcat using latest Spring Framework and Hibernate.